Skip to content

 10 Best Windows 11 Registry Hacks and Tweaks

 Warning: The Windows 11 Registry hacks and tweaks mentioned in this article have been tested and working on a PC running Windows 11 Home Single Language version 21H2.
 Since the Registry Editor is the most sensitive part of the OS taking things into your hands might lead to unexpected results.
 Therefore, you are advised to follow the Windows Registry tips carefully and take a manual backup of the Registry.
-Additionally, you should also create a system restore point as a precaution.
+Additionally, you should create a system restore point as a precaution.

 To back up your Registry settings, open the Registry Editor and click on File > Export….